liuk/DPSim/README.md

 DPSim is designed for R&D of dark photon instrumentation.
 It is very straightforward to add detectors into the spectrometer and even include it in the trigger.
 For instance, if one wants to add an addition layer of Y-measuring hodoscopes in front of KMag, one can follow the steps below:

-  - in geometry schema: add one entry in the `Planes` and `Alignments` table, with incrementing detectorID, if the new detector is intended for trigger, an appropriate triggerLv field needs to be assigned, otherwise it should be set to -1;
+  - in geometry schema, add one entry in the `Planes` and `Alignments` table, with incrementing detectorID, if the new detector is intended for trigger, an appropriate triggerLv field needs to be assigned, otherwise it should be set to -1;
-  - in `inc/DPMCRawEvent.h`: change line 14 to the new total number of detector planes (default is 48);
+  - in `inc/DPMCRawEvent.h`, change line 14 to the new total number of detector planes (default is 48);
-  - in `inc/DPTriggerAnalyzer.h`: change line 14 to the new total number of trigger planes (default is 4);
+  - optional: in `inc/DPTriggerAnalyzer.h`, change line 14 to the new total number of trigger planes (default is 4).
+The input trigger matrix table needs to include the new information as well;

-After the above steps, re-run the `gdmlWriter.py` to generate the new GDML file and specify it in the conf file.
+After the above steps, re-compile and re-run the `gdmlWriter.py` to generate the new GDML file and specify it in the conf file.
 DPSim will take care of the simulation and digitization.